 To discuss Audex Dragflow Dredgers for your site, please call 0800 118 2500 or email email@example.com.

-Companies building in urban areas in close proximity to harbours or estuaries often favour sourcing aggregate from dredging over quarries.
+Companies building in urban areas near harbours or estuaries often favour sourcing aggregate from dredging over quarries.
 This is due to easier and quicker access to the aggregate plus lower transportation costs.

 Over 20% of the UK’s supply of sand and gravel is dredged from the seabed.
 As land-based quarrying comes under pressure from environmental and planning restrictions, this marine resource is growing in importance in the construction supply industry.

-SlurryPro pumps can be found on a number of dredgers in the UK including the Southampton-based vessel ‘Clarissa’ which is owned by Aggregate Industries and on a vessel owned by CEMEX UK Marine - also based in Southampton.
+SlurryPro pumps can be found on a number of dredgers in the UK including the Southampton-based vessel ‘Clarissa’ which is owned by Aggregate Industries and on a vessel owned by CEMEX UK Marine (add link to case study here), also based in Southampton.